Examples

 Calibration

-Please follow the steps below to perform static calibration:
+Please follow the steps below to perform calibration for static quantization:

 1. Import intel_extension_for_pytorch as ipex.